harej/BiblioWikidata/README.md

 But generally, the only thing that's really been implemented at the moment is the ability to create new Wikidata items in bulk.

+## Setting your username and password
+First, you must set your username and password.
+Make a duplicate of `site_credentials.py.sample` and save it as `site_credentials.py`.
+Fill in your Wikidata username and password.
+If you have two-factor authentication enabled, you will need to create a (https://www.wikidata.org/wiki/Special:BotPasswords)[bot password].
+Remember to set the permissions to the file so that others can't read your username and password!

+## Creating Wikidata entries on journal articles based on DOIs.
 Sample program: You have a list of DOIs saved at `doi_list.csv`.

 ```python